 - Whale watching: June is one of the best months for whale watching in British Columbia.
 Head to Victoria or Tofino and witness gray, humpback, and even killer whales in their natural habitats.

-- Outdoor festivals: British Columbia hosts a number of outdoor festivals in June, including the Vancouver International Jazz Festival, the Cariboo Mountain Music Festival, and the Kaslo Jazz Etc Summer Music Festival.
+- Outdoor festivals: British Columbia hosts a number of outdoor festivals in June, including the Vancouver International Jazz Festival and the Kaslo Jazz Etc Summer Music Festival.
 Enjoy music, food, and drinks while soaking up the sun.

-- Hiking and camping: Take advantage of the warmer weather and go hiking in one of British Columbia’s many beautiful parks.
+- Hiking: Take advantage of the warmer weather and go hiking in one of British Columbia’s many beautiful parks.
 Try the West Coast Trail, the Juan de Fuca Trail, or the Berg Lake Trail for stunning scenery.
-If you’re feeling adventurous, you can also go camping in the wilderness.

 - Fishing: June is an excellent time for fishing in British Columbia, with trout, salmon, and halibut as popular catches.
 Consider booking a charter or going on a guided fishing tour.